A0308/akshaynuthanapati.github.io/_pages/about.md

 Hello there!
 I am Akshay, a recent graduate from the National Institute of Technology, Warangal.
 I currently work as an ML Engineer at ZenTree Labs.
 I possess varying degrees of interests in the fields of Machine Learning, Computational Science and the study of Intelligence.
 My past research experience covers a multitude of areas ranging from Computer Vision to Cognitive Science to Chemical Language Models.

 Of late I have been fascinated by the Transformer Architecture.
 I believe we are going to live through the creation of AGI.
-It will be the most significant event in the history of the world and Transformers probably constitute one of the many pieces of the intricate puzzle yet to be solved.
+It will be the most significant event in the history of the world and Transformers constitute one of the many pieces of the intricate puzzle of intelligence yet to be solved.

-I'm currenlty involved in a research project working with [Bharat Ramsundar](https://rbharath.github.io/about/)(Stanford PhD, 2018) on integrating Neural Operators into Chemical Language Models.
+I'm currenlty involved in a research project working with [Bharat Ramsundar](https://rbharath.github.io/about/) (Stanford PhD, Founder of Deep Forest Sciences) on integrating Neural Operators into Chemical Language Models.